openstack/charm-specs/specs/newton/approved/ceph-broker.rst

 Ceph Broker
 ===============================

-Connect Ceph to existing Openstack’s
+Connect an existing Ceph to a juju deployed Openstack

 Problem Description
 ===================